 After Applying

-If you are a BU student awaiting an admissions decision or on a waitlist, you should register for on-campus courses as you normally would do.
-If you are admitted or provisionally admitted to a program, BU Study Abroad will adjust your registration and student account accordingly.
+If you are a BU student awaiting an admissions decision, you should register for on-campus courses as you normally would do.
+If you are admitted to a program, BU Study Abroad will adjust your registration and student account accordingly.
+Fall semester applicants should also proceed with housing selection; you can later transfer your housing deposit to BU Study Abroad to account for the mandatory program deposit required of students who accept an offer of admission to a study abroad program.
+Please refer to the BU Housing website for details about canceling a housing reservation.

 Academic, Disciplinary and Financial Standing